Benchmark Recruit news

 Weighing up the box!

-At a risk of disclosing too much to future participants, all we’re revealing is that this certainly taxed the business brains of Sheffield – they successfully opened the box after 50 minutes and learnt a thing or two about team work along the way!
+At a risk of disclosing to much to future participants, all we're revealing is that this certainly taxed the business brains of Sheffield - they successfully opened the box after about 50 minutes and learnt a thing or two about team work along the way!

-To make sure you don’t miss out on our next event at Benchmark HQ simply email email@example.com for your name to be put on the events mailing list.
+To make sure you don't miss our next even at Benchmark HQ simply email email@example.com for you name to be put on our even mailing list.